sardemff7/git-eventc/README.md

 This event correspond to the creation/deletion of a tag.
 <br />
-Here is the list of provided data:
+Here is the list of additional data provided for `tag-created`:

-* `previous-tag`: The latest tag in this tag history tree (for `tag-created` only)
+* `previous-tag`: The latest tag in this tag history tree

 ### `push`